-Non-executive director at Octopus Renewables Infrastructure Trust plc and British Friendly Society.
-Executive career across the buy and sell side in the City of London with extensive knowledge of regulatory governance and investment management processes and products.
-Worked at Aberdeen Asset Management starting as Head of Internal Audit (EMEA) and in 2010 becoming Global Head of Business Risk and responsible for the group's Risk Management Framework and the Internal Capital Adequacy Assessment.
+Audrey is a Non-executive director at Octopus Renewables Infrastructure Trust plc and British Friendly Society.
+Her executive career was across the buy and sell side in the City of London and she has extensive knowledge of regulatory governance and investment management processes and products.
+Audrey worked at Aberdeen Asset Management starting as Head of Internal Audit (EMEA) and in 2010 became Global Head of Business Risk with responsibility for the group's Risk Management Framework and the Internal Capital Adequacy Assessment.

-Nicholas Moakes[†]
+Nicholas Moakes†